-Rob Roy Academy reserves the right to change school policies and procedures without prior notice - however, once any changes are made notification to school staff and students will be made.
+Rob Roy Academy reserves the right to change school policies and procedures without prior notice.
+Once any changes are made, school staff and students will be notified.

 Tuition rates are subject to change, although students enrolled under specific tuition rates will have such rates honored.
 The school reserves the right to cancel any class which does not have the minimum number of five students enrolled.